Skip to main content

 I think of the Flying V bend profile as an all-wheel-drive system for your snowboard.
 The middle rocker keeps you on an edge constantly, which oddly helps you not catch an edge when riding.
 It gets a bit wobbly at times (particularly when riding flat) and slows down a bit on catwalks, but it’s a playful board.
 The Flying V is a great board for getting that surfy feel with Loback Step-On boots, and offered enough flexibility that I could do tricks.
 (I tried Lobacks on a camber board as well; they worked just fine; I just prefer the Flying V profile for this setup.
 You do you.)

 As you might imagine, carving on Loback boots is a different experience.
-As there’s no actual “back” to lean into – and soft boots without as much stability – I was digging my heels in more than I was “carving” heel-side.
+As there’s no actual “back” to lean into – and soft boots without as much stability – I was digging my heels down more than I was “carving” heel-side.
 If you’ve ever surfed, you understand the sensation: if you want to turn, you dig in and force the water (or snow, in this case) to spit you toward the direction you want to go.

 Toe-side turns aren’t an issue.
 This is the same sensation you’ll have with high-back bindings, mostly because the contact points for the boots and bindings are the same across Burton’s Step-On lineup.
 There’s a bit more flexion to be mindful of, but I can’t say it felt much different than with traditional boots.
 Lateral movement is exaggerated due to the soft boots, though.
-I found myself sort of stomping down on my front foot instead of leaning in the direction I want to go.
+I found myself sort of stomping down on my front foot instead of leaning in the direction I wanted to go.
 The weight distribution was still forward-foot heavy, but the sensation was a bit different.

 Carving and riding with soft boots and Loback bindings is a slightly different experience.
 In a lot of ways, it feels like skateboarding.
+And this is why I think Lobacks are best for another part of the mountain: the park.

-Burton Loback Step-On bindings: who are they for?
+Burton Loback Step-On bindings: Who are they for?

 I wouldn’t suggest you bomb down double-blacks or aggressive blues on Lobacks.
 When stability matters most, you’ll want traditional Step-On bindings and boots.

-Burton chose to release its Lobacks in spring when conditions are a bit more playful, likely to appeal to those not quite ready to hang up their board for the spring and summer.
+Burton chose to release its Lobacks in the spring when conditions are a bit more playful, likely to appeal to those not quite ready to hang up their board for the spring and summer.

 Look, there’s nothing wrong with not wanting to bomb down the mountain and carve all day.
 I’ve had plenty of days where I want to be on the mountain but don’t quite feel up to challenging myself to ride hard.
 So I work on technique (or just fuss with boards or other gear I’m testing).
 Sometimes I just screw around on greens and enjoy the landscape or use my time to try new tricks.
 There’s no reason you can’t do the same.
 Burton Loback Step-On bindings are a wonderful conduit for having more fun on the mountain and exploring more of the hills and limits you might not have tested.
-To me, this isn’t a “late season” toy setup; it’s another avenue for exploration in my riding.
+To me, this isn’t just a “late season” setup; it’s another avenue for exploration in my riding.
 It’s another option.
 It’s freeing.

-Please just keep in mind that the lack of stability does mean you have more range of motion, so you will need to take care when landing jumps — even little ones on flat ground.
+Please, just keep in mind that the lack of stability does mean you have more range of motion, so you will need to take care when landing jumps — even little ones on flat ground.
 It’s a bit easier to land off-center and with your ankle at a slight angle with these bindings.
 Get your fundamentals down first; I’m definitely not suggesting you get some Lobacks and knuckle-huck off of your nearest hill on day one.
 (Unless you’re Zeb Powell and you ride an ironing board; in that case, do your thing.)

 The Burton Loback Step-On bindings are for anyone who wants to explore their range of movement, do some cool new tricks, and change things up a bit with their riding.
-Soft boots — Burton has several models; I just happen to have the Photon — increase the fun I have on the mountain with Loback bindings.
+Soft boots — Burton has several models; I just happen to have the Photon — increases the fun I have on the mountain with Loback bindings.
 And that’s what snowboarding should be: fun.

-I’m encouraging you to spend $300 on bindings and another ~$400 on boots.
+I’m encouraging you to spend $300 on new Burton bindings and another ~$400 on boots.
 I’m asking you to challenge why you think you need a new board to be a better rider.
 I’m suggesting you consider that most snowboards are created (almost) equally, and the board itself may not be what you need to change in order to have more fun and/or improve your riding.
 Think differently.

 You’ll only see the results you want when the change you make is meaningful.
 I took my Custom Flying V off my wall rack, slapped some Loback Step-On bindings on, strapped some soft boots to my feet, and had a blast at my home resort doing things I didn’t feel I was capable of before trying this setup.
 I bet your experience will be similar.